 When you are tongue-tied, it can mean slipping up your words.
-When a newborn is tongue-tied, it is a medical condition that needs to be addressed sooner than later.
+When a newborn is tongue-tied, it is a medical condition that may need to be addressed sooner than later.

 Tongue-tied, or ankyloglossia, is congenital anomaly where the piece of tissue connecting the tongue to the floor of the mouth (lingual frenulum) is short or thickened, which restricts movement of the tongue.

-Dr. Nicole Giles, pediatrician at Marshfield Clinic Health System, said typically, ankyloglossia is first suspected when a newborn has difficulty breastfeeding.
+Dr. Nicole Giles, pediatrician at Marshfield Clinic Health System, said typically, ankyloglossia is first suspected when a newborn has difficulty breastfeeding or is visualized on routine examination.
 The infant will have a hard time latching or mom may experience nipple pain.

 Signs of ankyloglossia